Modi govt has broken all records of corruption: Kejriwal | Science-Environment

 - India

-Delhi Chief Minister Arvind Kejriwal on Monday alleged that the Prime Minister Narendra Modi-led government has broken ''all records of corruption'' after the Comptroller Auditor General (CAG) of India reportedly flagged the ''very high'' construction cost of the Dwarka Expressway.
+Delhi Chief Minister Arvind Kejriwal on Monday alleged that the Narendra Modi government has broken ''all records of corruption'' after the Comptroller Auditor General (CAG) of India reportedly flagged the ''very high'' construction cost of the Dwarka Expressway.

+However, the Ministry of Road, Transport and Highways in a statement rejected the charge, calling it ''gross misrepresentation of facts''.

-Addressing a press conference at the AAP headquarters here, party Rajya Sabha MP and national spokesperson Sanjay Singh also targeted Modi over the media report and said his government is the ''most corrupt'' since independence.
+Addressing a press conference at the AAP headquarters here, party Rajya Sabha MP and national spokesperson Sanjay Singh also targeted Prime Minister Narendra Modi over the media report and said his government is the ''most corrupt'' since independence.

 ''This government has committed a scam worth Rs 7.5 lakh crore in the Bharatmala project,'' Singh charged and asked the prime minister to stop talking about his government's commitment to end corruption in the country.

-The AAP MP also alleged that industrialist Gautam Adani is the ''biggest beneficiary'' in the project with his companies engaged in the implementation of the road construction projects under the 'Bharatmala Pariyojna' in various states including Kerala, Chhattisgarh, Telangana, Andhra Pradesh, Maharashtra, Odisha, Madhya Pradesh, West Bengal and Gujarat.
+The AAP MP also alleged that industrialist Gautam Adani is the ''biggest beneficiary'' in the project with his companies engaged in the implementation of road construction projects under the 'Bharatmala Pariyojana' in various states, including Kerala, Chhattisgarh, Telangana, Andhra Pradesh, Maharashtra, Odisha, Madhya Pradesh, West Bengal and Gujarat.

+Dismissing the charge, the ministry said the factual position of the cost per kilometer is that in approval of the 'Bharatmala Pariyojana', as such project-wise cost was not approved.

+''It only provided overall outlay for the programme.
+As such, ascribing an increase of cost from Rs 18.2 crore per kilometre to Rs 250 crore per kilometre is gross misrepresentation of facts,'' the ministry said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)